Skip to content

 • Less cost-effective than other text marketing platforms

-Plus, you can access two-way texting, group texting, and attractive templates for contests, vouchers, and coupon codes to drive more awareness and loyalty to your brand.
+Plus, you can access two-way texting, group texting, and attractive pre-built templates for contests, vouchers, and coupon codes to drive more awareness and loyalty to your brand.

 Additionally, using short codes for your SMS campaigns is costly, with a minimum monthly cost of $3,000.
-Consider taking a good look at the benefits and costs to determine if they line up with your business needs.

 Bottom line: EZ Texting is a strong text messaging option for businesses looking to increase customer engagement and attract potential customers.
-But some businesses may find other options more cost effective due to the lack of rollover credits.
+But some businesses may find other options that are more cost effective due to the lack of rollover credits.

 Key features of EZ Texting